 Given their coat has short hair, they hardly shed – at max, they’ll shed twice a year, but that too only very little, so they don’t require very regular brushing either.

 With all this sensitivity comes a downside as well – they are prone to many skin problems.
-Although they are a healthy breed but belonging to a relatively small gene pool makes them susceptible to genetic illnesses, mainly about those of the skin.
+Although they are a healthy breed but belong to a relatively small gene pool, they are susceptible to genetic illnesses, mainly those of the skin.
 These diseases mainly include allergies, rash, skin infections, ichthyosis, and other skin conditions.
-Other health issues, not pertaining to their skin, may consist of immune system dysfunction, deafness, cataracts, heart disease, and alopecia.
+Other health issues than the skin, may consist of immune system dysfunction, deafness, cataracts, heart disease, and alopecia.
 So, keep a close eye on these caring companions.